There are many natural ingredients for steaming hair in Nigeria.

 Eggs contain moisturizing properties, making your hair soft and smooth with repeated use.

-Coping with dry hair can be pretty frustrating; hair steaming with egg can save you a great deal of that stress.
+Coping with dry hair can be pretty frustrating and hair steaming with egg saves you a great deal of that stress.

 2. Strengthens hair

-Hair is primarily made up of keratin protein; eggs, as a rich source of protein (containing about 6g per egg), strengthen the hair shaft.
+Hair is primarily made up of keratin protein.
+Eggs are a rich source of protein (containing about 6g per egg), so they strengthen the hair shaft.

 This practically means healthier hair, more resistance to damage, and breakage due to inevitable manipulation.